Gods and Generals (film): Critical response

 Review aggregator Rotten Tomatoes lists an 8% approval rating based on 121 reviews, with an average rating of 3.60/10.
 The critical consensus reads, "Filled with two-dimensional characters and pompous self-righteousness, Gods and Generals is a long, tedious sit.
 Some may also take offense at the pro-Confederate slant."
 Metacritic gives the film a score of 30 out of 100 based on 29 reviews, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Film critic Roger Ebert gave the film one and a half out of four stars.
 He described it as "a Civil War movie that Trent Lott might enjoy" and said, "If World War II were handled this way, there'd be hell to pay."
 He also faulted the film for its music and "pithy quotations".

 Maxwell blamed the decision to cut the film for a single theatrical release as the cause of its failure, saying "because we had to take so much out, I must confess the story-telling became disjointed in a way that we just couldn't completely fix."

-Some conservative political commentators defended the film's narrative.
+Some conservative and right-wing political commentators defended the film's narrative.
 Phyllis Schlafly called it "an epic movie that presents truthful history rather than fiction or politically-correct revisionism" and promoted it as a counter-narrative to public school history classes.
 The American Enterprise called it "not only the finest movie ever made about the Civil War, it is also the best American historical film.
 Period."